spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

 ```

 Upon successful login, a local configuration file named **palette.yaml** is created.
 This file contains the metadata for CLI operations and is created in your $HOME directory under the folder name **.palette**.
 The following output is an example of a **palette.yaml** configuration file.
+Sensitive values, such as passwords, tokens, and API keys are encrypted at rest.

 <br />